 But the need to train and restore more women and their children became evident.
 We needed to expand to new areas where women were being exploited and where few alternatives existed.
 Without partners like CUP and MCC, we knew we had to provide these services ourselves.
 We needed to expand beyond employment and provide the initial services required for women to break free and build dignified lives as well.

 In 2017, Friends of Basha was registered legally as a Society in Bangladesh in order to ensure that women were well equipped for the workforce and that children have opportunities their mothers did not have at their age.
+Through Friends of Basha, more than 130 children receive education in daycare centres, as well as daily tutoring, school support and nutritious food.
+Establishing hostels and safe homes, was also key for Friends of Basha, to ensure that women and children are completely supported and safe.

 Friends of Basha and Basha Boutique currently works in five different communities, providing training, children’s programmes, employment and other support.